notarseniy/SIMD-Lang/README.md

 - [ ] REPL
 - [ ] Loops & if's
 - [ ] Error system
+- [ ] Refactor and write some coffeescript's parts
 - [ ] Implement basic algorithms and structures in this lang
 - [ ] Conquer the world